dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

     # Set up a D-Wave system as the sampler
     sampler = EmbeddingComposite(DWaveSampler())

-Next, we ask for 1000 samples and separate those that satisfy the CSP from those that fail to do so.
+Next, ask for 1000 samples and separate those that satisfy the CSP from those that fail to do so.

 .. testcode::